VISUAL ART

 By transposing these concepts onto a graphic level we can find, among others, Circles-Squares-Points-Lozenges-Labyrinths-Fortresses, which help to identify and design the physical spaces in which human beings have always lived.

-The set of these graphic elements and their different compositions, helps me investigate the possible relationships between the human body, intended as a solid volume, in a three-dimensional space identified with the “City” in which the body lives.
+The set of these graphic elements and their different compositions, helps me to investigate the possible relationships between the human body, intended as a solid volume, in a three-dimensional space identified with the “City” in which the body lives.

 I began this path of investigation several years ago, starting from a simple full- or partial-figure portrait, which was then constantly hit by flat geometric shapes of various kinds, which somehow inserted themselves into the body-form and generated new ones, made by the same substance of which the shapes and grounds were composed.

-In this way the portrayed body ceases to live off of its intrinsic nature and manifests itself through a new form detached from the objectivity of the physical world as we perceive it.
+In this way the portrayed body ceases to live of its intrinsic nature and manifests itself through a new form detached from the objectivity of the physical world as we perceive it.

-This is a constantly changing phenomenon that helps make the work more alive and responsive to changes in the environment in which it is found, thus establishing an ongoing dialogue between the dimensions that characterize the life of every human being: SPACE – TIME – PLACE.
+This is a constantly changing phenomenon that helps to make the work more alive and responsive to changes in the environment in which it is found, thus establishing an ongoing dialogue between the dimensions that characterize the life of every human being: SPACE – TIME – PLACE.